Ibaronch/NOISEMPIRE/README.md

 # NOISEMPIRE
 Empirical noise simulator

-Simulates pure noise 2D images given a real ALMA cube or image in input A real sky image (same size as reference image) can also be added.
+Simulates pure noise 2D images given a real ALMA cube or image in input.
+A real sky image (same size as reference image) can also be added.

 Requirements